 Let’s face it, we can’t avoid stress no matter what we do in life.
-It’s just part of overcoming obstacles and achieving our goals.
+It’s part of overcoming obstacles and achieving our goals.

 But, when stress becomes unmanageable, it can compromise our health.

-- Stress can cause increased muscle tension, chronic musculoskeletal pain and tension headaches.
+Stress can cause increased muscle tension, chronic musculoskeletal pain and tension headaches.

-- Stress can even cause muscle tension that is so severe, it would be enough to lead to atrophy.
+Stress can even cause muscle tension that is so severe, it would be enough to lead to atrophy.
 Atrophy is the degeneration of our cells.

 Reproduction in Women

 High levels of stress can cause missed periods, cramping, and longer periods.
 Stress can also contribute to the delay of ovulation which affects fertility.

 But, these Stress Management Techniques are tried and tested ways of helping us manage our stress levels so we can stay healthy.

-- Breathing and Relaxation
+- Breathing & Relaxation.

-- Regular Exercise
+- Regular Exercise.

-- Mutually beneficial relationships
+- Mutually beneficial relationships.

 There are many options out there if you feel like you aren’t handling things as well as you can.
 You can always talk to your GP or you can call the Samaritans, if you feel like your situation is beyond medical help.